 - Picking up your I-20, O/CPT application/card, or other held items

 Appointments are opportunities for students to have extended time with a counselor or advisor in a private office.
 They run for 30 or 45 minutes, depending on the student's needs and the counselor/advisor's availability.
 Generally, appointments are not made for the same day unless a student is experiencing a mental health emergency.
-Students may schedule an appointment by speaking with the receptionist.

 - Sessions last five to 10 minutes

-- The service is first come, first served
+- The service is first-come, first-served

 Handouts and Brochures